 You’ll need to register to get the TFA Team App.

-High-Intensity Workout with Santiago
+High-Intensity Workout with Emmanuelle

 Epee Foot Work with Tommy or Riley

 Dumbell Strength Conditioning with Wes

 Per US Fencing Association requirement, every fencer that registers for the online fencing classes must become a member of USFA